SpongePowered/SpongeDocs/source/plugin/messagechannels.rst

 Once you have obtained a ``MessageChannel`` you can send a message through it via the ``send(Object sender, Text message)`` method.
 This method is preferred over the ``send(Text message)`` method, as the ``Object`` can be used for identification or for performing other various actions.
+Alternatively, you can use a ``ChatType`` to specify where the message will be sent to.
+Using the ``send(Object sender, Text message, ChatType type)`` method will allow you to accomplish this.
 The channel will then transform the message for every recipient and send the transformed message.

 Extended Application: Chat Channels
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~